racheleckenrod/griefSupport/README.md

-did a pull and was asked what one and I knew I wanted origin master and was completed with no problem and with successfull rebase and updated ref/heads/main
+did a pull and was asked what one and I knew I wanted origin master and was completed with no problem and with successfull rebase and updated ref/heads/main first time met with some resistance but making this second commit and will give another go , rebased the second time against origin main instead of master